 90% of your third cousins

 15% of your fifth cousins

-There may be a lot of these people on the list of matches only to my cousin with whom I’m still related.
-I just don’t share DNA them.
+Many of these people may be on the list of matches only to my cousin with whom I’m still related.
+I don’t share DNA with them.

 How Does Comparing Two Kits on GEDmatch Genesis Help Your Research?